 Facebook brings its retargeted ads to Instagram, travel brands

-Facebook's Dynamic Ads (née Dynamic Product Ads) can now be seen on Instagram and show not only retail products, but also hotel room pricing and availability.
+Facebook's Dynamic Ads (née Dynamic Product Ads) can now be seen on Instagram and show not only products, but also hotel room pricing and availability.

 Have you noticed more ads popping up in your Facebook feed effectively saying, “Hey, I noticed you were looking at this pair of shoes on Brand X’s site?
 Here they are again, plus some socks to match?”
 Well, get ready to see them on Instagram, too.